Soha Hassoun

 Soha Hassoun is American computer scientist.
 She is Professor (since 2015) and Past Chair (2013–2016) of the Department of Computer Science at Tufts University.
 Hassoun's interests lie at the intersection of machine learning and systems biology.

 Biography

 Hassoun earned her BSEE degree from the South Dakota State University (1986), MS from the Massachusetts Institute of Technology (1988), and PhD from the Department of Computer Science and Engineering, University of Washington (1997).

 In 1988–1991 Hassoun was an integrated circuit designer with the Microprocessor Design Group, Digital Equipment Corporation.
-She worked as consultant for IKOS Systems (now part of Mentor Graphics) (1999–2001) and some other EDA companies.
+She worked as consultant for IKOS Systems (later part of Mentor Graphics) (1999–2001) and some other EDA companies.
 Since 1998 she has been with Tufts University.